gm-stack/radioconsole/README.md

         - test                 #            the log line will not be printed.
                                #            Use instead of piping to grep -v
       retry_seconds: 5         # [Optional] if command exits, re-run in, default 5
+      lookback: 500            # [Optional] number of lines to look back if no services runnning, default 100
       max_scrollback: 50000    # [Optional] number of bytes of scrollback, default 50000
       command_buttons_x: 5     # [Optional] number of bottom command buttons per row
                                #            defaults to number of commands